Domhnall Gleeson: 2010–2014: Career breakthrough

 Gleeson made a guest appearance in "Be Right Back", an episode of the science-fiction anthology series Black Mirror in 2013.
 Starring alongside Hayley Atwell, he played a man who is killed in a car crash, but returns to his lover as a synthetic android clone of himself.
 Later in 2013, Gleeson starred in About Time, a romantic comedy written and directed by Richard Curtis.
 The story follows a young man, played by Gleeson, who uses time travel to win over an American girl, played by Rachel McAdams.
 Filming took place in London, England, in June 2012.
 In a largely negative review, Catherine Shaord of The Guardian described Gleeson as a "ginger Hugh Grant", although she noted that "The effect, at first, is unnerving; as About Time marches on, Gleeson's innate charm gleams through and this weird disconnection becomes quite compelling."

 In Lenny Abrahamson's Frank (2014), he portrayed Jon, a wannabe musician who joins the band of the eccentric, papier-mâché head-wearing titular character played by Michael Fassbender.
 Gleeson played a small role as a psychotic killer in the Irish drama Calvary, starring his father as a Catholic priest who visits him in prison.
 His last release of 2014, was Angelina Jolie's directorial debut, the war film Unbroken.
-In the film, Gleeson portrayed a soldier lost at sea after a plane crash in Pacific Ocean during the Second World War.
+In the film, Gleeson portrayed a soldier lost at sea after a plane crash in the Pacific Ocean during the Second World War.
 He lost what he described as a "sizable amount of weight" for the role.
 Along with his father and brother Brian, Gleeson created and stars in the Immatürity For Charity comedy sketches, which raise money for the St. Francis Hospice in Raheny, Dublin.
 Gleeson directed and starred in a music video for the Squarehead charity single "2025" in 2014, with all proceeds going to Immatürity For Charity.